QMCPACK/qmcpack/nexus/docs/installation.rst

 ----------------------------

 .. warning::
     This method of installing Nexus can lead to undefined behavior!
 For example, if you wish to update your Nexus installation, then you must make sure that your ``.bashrc`` file is updated to point at the correct path, otherwise you will still be using the previous version of Nexus.
-Installation via this route can also override existing installations of Nexus via ``pip`` or ``uv``.
+Installation via this route will also supersede existing installations of Nexus via ``pip`` or ``uv``.

     Additionally, due to the method `by which Python searches for modules <https://docs.python.org/3/library/sys_path_init.html>`__, you can get situations where another Python script in the same directory as your current script will override Nexus's modules.
 This problem is largely mitigated by `PR #5700 <https://github.com/QMCPACK/qmcpack/pull/5700>`__ which changed Nexus's import method to behave more like a Python package, however not all edge cases have been tested.

     If you encounter unusual behavior, please open an issue at `the QMCPACK GitHub page <https://github.com/QMCPACK/qmcpack>`__.

+Installing Nexus via this method requires downloading/cloning the `QMCPACK repository <https://github.com/QMCPACK/qmcpack>`__.

 To make your Python installation (must be Python 3.x, 2.x is no longer supported) aware of Nexus, simply set the ``PYTHONPATH`` environment variable.
 For example, in bash this would look like: